mibur1/psy300/book/2_models/4_Logistic_regression.md

 plt.show()
 ```

-As you can see, linear regression struggles with binary outcomes, as evidenced by predicted values exceeding 1 beyond approximately 80 months, which is invalid for probabilities.
-Since our dependent variable is dichotomous (e.g., pass/fail), we need a model that restricts predicted values to fall between 0 and 1, such as logistic regression.
+Linear regression assumes that the dependent variable is continuous and unbounded.
+When we apply it to a dichotomous outcome such as understanding display rules (0/1), the underlying assumptions break down:

+- The model can produce predicted values <0 or >1, which are impossible probabilities.
+- Linear regression assumes homoscedasticity (constant variance of errors), which binary data violate by construction.

-## Logistic Regression
+## Logistic Regression with Python

-Logistic regression naturally ensures that predicted probabilities stay between 0 and 1.
-In this tutorial, we will use the `LogisticRegression()` class from `scikit-learn` for modeling.
+In this example, we will use the `LogisticRegression()` class from `scikit-learn` for modeling.

 ```{code-cell} ipython3
 import numpy as np